MCOB1/Coursera-Peer-graded-Assignment-Getting-and-Cleaning-Data-Course-Project/README.md

 #### This repo contains four files:
 1. README.md - The document you are reading now.
-2. TidaDataSet.txt - A tidy data set that includes the mean for each variable for each activity and subject pair.
+2. TidyDataSet.txt - A tidy data set that includes the mean for each variable for each activity and subject pair.
 3. Codebook.md - Summarizes the variables and data in TidyDataSet.txt, including identifiers, measurements, and activity labels.
 4. run_analysis.R - an R script that does the following:
     1. Merges the training and the test sets to create one data set.